Singular semipositive metrics in non-Archimedean geometry: Introduction

 Let us now turn to the non-Archimedean case.
-Fix a complete, discrete valuation field $K$ with valuation ring $R$ and residue field $k$ and set $S:=\spec R$.
-We assume that $k$ (and hence $K$) has characteristic zero, which means concretely that $R$ is (non-uniquely) isomorphic to $k\cro{t}$.
+Fix a complete, discrete valuation field $K$ with valuation ring $R$ and residue field $k$, and set $S:=\Spec R$.
+We assume that $k$ (and hence $K$) has characteristic zero, which means, concretely, that $R$ is (non-uniquely) isomorphic to $k\cro{t}$.
 Let $\Xan$ be a smooth projective $K$-analytic space in the sense of Berkovich, so that $\Xan$ is the analytification of a smooth projective $K$-variety by the GAGA principle.
 Recall that the underlying topological space of $\Xan$ is compact Hausdorff.
-A \emph{model} $\cX$ of $X$ is a normal flat projective $S$-scheme such that the analytification of its generic fiber $\cX_K$ is isomorphic to $\Xan$.
-Each line bundle $L$ on $\Xan$ is the analytification of a line bundle on $\cX_K$ (that we also denote by $L$), and a \emph{model metric} is a metric $h_\cL$ on $\Lan$ that is naturally induced by the choice of a $\Q$-line bundle $\cL\in\Pic(\cX)_\Q$ such that $\cL|_{\cX_K}=L$ in $\Pic(\cX_K)_\Q$.
+A \emph{model} $\cX$ of $X$ is a normal flat projective $S$-scheme together with an isomorphism of the analytification of its generic fiber $\cX_K$ with $\Xan$.
+Each line bundle $L$ on $\Xan$ is (again, by GAGA) the analytification of a line bundle on $\cX_K$ (that we also denote by $L$), and a \emph{model metric} is a metric $\|\cdot\|_\cL$ on $\Lan$ that is naturally induced by the choice of a $\Q$-line bundle $\cL\in\Pic(\cX)_\Q$ such that $\cL|_{\cX_K}=L$ in $\Pic(\cX_K)_\Q$.
 A \emph{model function} $\f$ on $\Xan$ is a function such that $e^{-\f}$ is a model metric on the trivial line bundle.
 The set $\cD(\Xa)$ of model functions is then dense in $C^0(\Xa)$, a well-known consequence of the Stone-Weierstrass theorem.

-Following S.-W.Zhang~\cite[3.1]{Zha} (see also \cite[6.2.1]{KT}, \cite[7.13]{Gub}, \cite[2.2]{CL1}), we shall say that a model metric $h_\cL$ on $\Lan$ is \emph{semipositive} if $\cL\in\Pic(\cX)_\Q$ is nef on the special fiber $\cX_0$ of $\cX$, \ie $\cL\cdot C\ge 0$ for all projective curves $C$ in $\cX_0$.
+Following S.-W.Zhang~\cite[3.1]{Zha} (see also~\cite[6.2.1]{KT},~\cite[7.13]{Gub98},~\cite[2.2]{CL1}), we shall say that a model metric $\|\cdot\|_\cL$ on $\Lan$ is \emph{semipositive} if $\cL\in\Pic(\cX)_\Q$ is nef on the special fiber $\cX_0$ of $\cX$, \ie $\cL\cdot C\ge 0$ for all projective curves $C$ in $\cX_0$.
 A continuous metric on $\Lan$ is then \emph{semipositive in the sense of Zhang} if it can be written as a uniform limit over $\Xan$ of a sequence of semipositive model metrics.
 The reader may consult~\cite{CL2} for a nice survey on these notions.